 The BLS notes that the majority of bus drivers work for school districts or for private bus companies that contract with districts, transporting children to school, field trips and other activities.
 School bus drivers typically drive the same route every day, and may take on additional duties in the school when off-duty.
 They are usually employed only during the school year.

 Other bus drivers work in the transit and tourism sectors.
-Since intercity bus drivers accommodate commuters' schedules, they typically work long and unusual hours.
+Since intercity bus drivers accommodate commuters' schedules, they generally work long and unusual hours.
 They may work early morning, late evening and weekend shifts.
-As of May 2013, transit and intercity bus drivers earned a median yearly wage of $36,700, per BLS figures.

-Charter and commercial bus drivers transport people on interstate trips, chartered tours or on scheduled routes in a city or community.
+Charter and commercial bus drivers transport people on interstate trips, chartered tours or scheduled routes in a city or community.
 These drivers often have established routes and restrictions on the number of hours they can spend behind the wheel.
-According to the BLS, employment for all bus drivers was expected to grow 9% from 2012-2022.

 Bus drivers may also be required to keep records of their commute times and report mechanical issues, delays or other dilemmas.
 Transit and intercity bus driver duties may also include collecting fares and guiding passengers in their travels.

 While there are no formal education requirements for becoming a bus driver, candidates must meet state and federal regulations.
-A prospective bus driver must earn a commercial driver's license (CDL), which entails passing a written exam and bus driving test.
+A prospective bus driver must earn a commercial driver's license, or CDL, which entails passing a written exam and bus driving test.
 Drivers must also obtain a passenger endorsement, which allows them to transport people.

-More specific requirements are often required for school bus drivers; these requirements can vary depending on the state issuing the license.
-For example, the North Carolina Department of Transportation requires that school bus drivers must be 18 years of age or older and have at least six months of experience as a licensed driver (www.ncdot.org).
+More specific requirements are often required for school bus drivers.
+These requirements vary depending on the state issuing the license.
+For example, the North Carolina Department of Transportation requires that school bus drivers must be 18 years of age or older and have at least six months of experience as a licensed driver.